-The Olympus OM-D E-M5 Mark II and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2015.
+The Olympus OM-D E-M5 Mark II and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in February 2015 and October 2015.
 The E-M5 II is a mirrorless interchangeable lens camera, while the G9X is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M5 II) and an one-inch (G9X) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M5 II vs Canon G9 X